 The Pillars on the Lena River

 The pillars on the Lena River in The Sakha Republic are huge, tower-like sandstone formations, looking like formations from another planet.
-Also, the UNESCO included them in the world’s heritage list has recognized the beauty of this spectacular site.
+Also, UNESCO included them in the world’s heritage list has recognized the beauty of this spectacular site.
 There are many ways how to get there.
-You may take one of the comfortable ships cruising the Lena river and travelling the main site of the Lena Pillars.
+You may take one of the comfortable ships cruising the Lena River and travel to the main site of the Lena Pillars.
 There are single or two and four-bed cabins available.

 Check out – A hotel for its exceptional location – Hotel Randevu in Yakutsk!

 Tips for Sailing through the Lena River, The Sakha Republic

 In general, your stay will be comfortable though the ships have still preserved the Soviet-style to a certain extent.
 Nevertheless, I would highly recommend not travelling there with such a ship but booking a local guide.
 There are many locals having small motor boats who will be happy to bring you to the site.
 This will allow you to get in touch with indigenous and will also allow you to see much more than you would see otherwise.
 Many of them know some secret spots.
 And you will also have the possibility to see the pillars on the banks of the Sinaya River which are even more stunning than the official Lena pillars site.

 Another alternative is to kayak from the Lena River to the Sinaya River.
 If you are more into camping you may start up the Sinaya River next to the source and then kayak down to the village of Sinsk where the Sinaya and Lena rivers meet.
 Kayaking from Sinsk down to the official Lena pillars site takes another three days.
 The entire trip will take ten days.